maple-research-lab/glsgan-gp/README.md

 torchvision (0.1.8)
 ```

-However, if you want to calculate the true gradient penalty, you need to use the master version of PYTORCH which have the function: torch.autograd.grad() [[source](https://github.com/pytorch/pytorch/blob/master/torch/autograd/__init__.py)]
+However, if you want to calculate the true gradient penalty, you need to use the master version of PYTORCH which has the function: torch.autograd.grad() [[source](https://github.com/pytorch/pytorch/blob/master/torch/autograd/__init__.py)]

-Then you will have some challenge of compiling PYTORCH.
+Then you will be challenged with compiling PYTORCH on your local server.

 ### 2.Download dataset
 1.Setup and download celebA dataset

 Download img_align_celeba.zip from [http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) under the link "Align&Cropped Images".

-Note: As long as you have a sub-folder under the main images folder and use the --dataset folder, the code will work.
+Note: For those dataset that are not supported by PYTORCH, you can create your own image folder and use the --dataset folder, the code will work.
+And be sure to have a sub-folder under the main images folder.
+For example, celebA/img_align.

 ### 3.Training the LS-GAN-GP
 ```bash
 $ python lsgan-gp.py --dataset folder --dataroot celebA --cuda --niter 25
 ```

-## Acknowledge:

-1. parts of codes are reused from DCGAN at https://github.com/Newmu/dcgan_code

-2. the code downloading cifar10 is available at https://github.com/soumith/cifar.torch

-3. the code downloading SVHN: http://ufldl.stanford.edu/housenumbers/
+### 4.Results
+We save our generated images in samples folder using torchvision.utils.save_image function.